ICIQ/iciq.github.io/README.md

 sudo apt-get install pandoc
 sudo apt-get install gsl-bin libgsl0-dev
 ```
+On Windows OS, `gsl` should be preinstalled in order to gem install rb-gsl.
 Otherwise, the `.travis.yml` configuration file should have some basic settings to follow.

 The `Gemfile` and the configuration file `_conf.yml` should include sufficient information on installing correct dependences.